pretix/pretix-docs/docs/tutorial/continuous-operation/getting-started.md

 Feel free to replace these examples with your own as you create your event according to your needs.

 !!!
 Note
-    This tutorial explains setting up a ticket shop for a venue with continuous operation, such as a public swimming pool, an amusement park, or a museum.
+    This tutorial explains setting up a ticket shop for a venue with continuous operation such as a public swimming pool, an amusement park, or a museum.
     If you want to create a shop for **single events** such as conferences, conventions, trade fairs, concerts, or festivals, you should take a look at the tutorial for [Single events](../single-events/getting-started.md) instead.

 pretix is open source software.